 The application process to obtaining a Spanish Residency Certificate is similar to that for getting an NIE.
-The main difference is that as part of the application, you have to prove that you meet the conditions to be be granted a Spanish Residency Certifcate.
-E.g. proof that you have employment and are paying Social Security, or proof or other means to support yourself financially, and that you have other means of access to healthcare.
+The main difference is that as part of the application, you have to prove that you meet the conditions to be be granted a Spanish Residency Certifcate – e.g. proof that you have employment and are paying Social Security, or proof of other means to support yourself financially, and that you have other means of access to healthcare.

 You first need to make an appointment at the National Police station in your area that handles residency applications.
 The process of arranging an appointment to register varies from town to town, with some it’s possible to book online, others you can book by telephone, and some you have to go in to make your appointment.

-At your appointment you’ll need your completed EX18 form, your identification, plus copies of it, and your evidence that you can support yourself, and anyone else included in your application.
+At your appointment you’ll need your completed EX18 form, your identification, plus copies of each, and your evidence that you can support yourself, and anyone else included in your application.

 Payslips, pension statements along with bank statements can be used to prove income, or you can obtain a bank certificate to show that you have sufficient funds in your account.
 If you are working in Spain you will be paying social security, so this will confirm your access to healthcare.
 Otherwise you’ll need a copy of your medical insurance policy, or if you are a pensioner using the reciprocal healthcare agreement, letters to confirm this.